visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - Published pages
 - Enabled public custom post types from Settings -> Search
 - Documents post type when enabled
-- Document PDF text from the `upload_file` ACF field when the uploaded file is a PDF
+- Document attachment text from the `upload_file` ACF field when the uploaded file is a PDF or DOCX

 It excludes: